Canadian Students FAQ

 Appeal Policy See appeal fees

-Subject to change.
-Please visit the CCEB website for the most current information.
+*Fees are subject to change at any time.
+Please visit the fees page on the CCEB website for the most current information.

 Can I work work in the U.S. while in school or after graduation?

-Check out our International Student Checklist resource or contact the Office of Student Affairs directly for any questions/concerns relating to Optional Practical Training (OPT).
+Please refer to our International Student Checklist or contact the Office of Student Affairs directly for any questions or concerns relating to Optional Practical Training (OPT).
+The Office of Student Affairs can be reached at studentaffairs@nwhealth.edu or 952-885-5405.

-Contact Aimee about proof of enrollment letters for insurance purposes (both car and health), OSAP forms, and confirmation of enrollment forms for Canadian loans and enrollment letters for banks.
+Contact Financial Aid about proof of enrollment letters for insurance purposes (both car and health), OSAP forms, confirmation of enrollment forms for Canadian loans, and enrollment letters for banks.